-Little is known about her early years, but records indicate in 1975, at the age of nine, Ronnie was purchased by the Hawthorn Corporation, a company that trained and leased elephants to circuses.
+Little is known about her early years, but records indicate that in 1975, at the age of nine, Ronnie was purchased by the Hawthorn Corporation, a company that trained and leased elephants to circuses.
 Ronnie spent the next three decades performing.
 When not performing, Ronnie and the other Hawthorn elephants would be housed in a dark barn, chained in place for much of the day.
 In 1993, Ronnie gave birth to a male calf named Nicholas who also performed in Hawthorn circuses.
-As a result of USDA prosecutions against the Hawthorn Corporation for violations of the Animal Welfare Act involving inadequate care and mistreatment of its elephants, Ronnie was transferred to The Elephant Sanctuary in Tennessee in 2006.
+As a result of USDA prosecutions against the Hawthorn Corporation for violations of the Animal Welfare Act involving inadequate care and mistreatment of its elephants, Ronnie was transferred to The Elephant Sanctuary in Tennessee.

-On February 7, 2006, Ronnie became the 20th resident of The Elephant Sanctuary in Tennessee, traveling with her best friend, Debbie.
+On February 7, 2006, Ronnie became The Sanctuary’s 20th resident, traveling with her closest companion, Debbie.
 They were the fifth and sixth of eight circus elephants to travel from Illinois to Tennessee in 2006.
 Lottie, Minnie, Queenie, and Liz preceded them in arrival.
 Billie and Frieda followed on February 9, 2006.
-Nicholas was transferred to the Performing Animal Welfare Society (PAWS) in California, along with Gypsy, in the spring of 2007.
+Nicholas was transferred to the Performing Animal Welfare Society (PAWS) in California in the spring of 2007.